IB Business Private & Public Companies Disclosed

 Want to keep control and stay lowkey?
 Go private.
 Ready for rapid growth and don't mind the spotlight?
 Go public.
 Want to change the world while running a business?
 Social enterprise it is.
 Need massive infrastructure projects?
 Maybe a PPP is your answer.

 Remember: Social enterprises - businesses that prioritise social and environmental goals alongside profit- are paving the way for a more equitable and sustainable future.
-In a world facing climate change, inequality, and various social challenges, understanding these different business structures isn't just academic - it's about knowing how the business world is evolving and tackling real daily problems.
+In a world facing climate change, inequality, and various social challenges, understanding these different business structures it's about knowing how the business world is evolving and tackling real daily problems.

-Whether it's Reddit going from private to public success, Change Please solving homelessness one coffee at a time, or massive housing partnerships tackling the affordability crisis, these business structures are literally shaping the world around us.
+Whether it's Reddit going from private to public success, Change Please solving homelessness one coffee at a time, or massive housing partnerships tackling the affordability crisis, these business structures have become important around us.

 Now go ace that IB Business Management exam and maybe start thinking about what type of business you'd want to create someday.
 The world needs more people who understand that business can be about more than just making money - it can be about making change.